Planning Your Perfect Golf Simulator Room: Dimensions & Design Guide

 Think of your simulator as a mini driving range and depth is what lets your shot data come to life.

-At a minimum, you’ll want 5 m (16 ft) from tee to screen, that’s enough space for accurate tracking and safe follow-through.
+Ideally, you’ll want 5 m from tee to screen, that’s enough space for accurate tracking and safe follow-through.

 But for the full experience?
-6 m (20 ft) gives you:
+7-10 m gives you:

 If you’re using GSPro or a high-lumen projector setup, screen clarity depends heavily on throw distance.
 We’ll help calculate this during your design consult.